 A study of the basic concepts and practices associated with a modern, successful retail establishment.
 Emphasis is focused on store location, merchandising, promotion, and overall coordination and control.
+Prerequisite(s): MKTG 3101 (C).

 MKTG 4750 - Marketing Management (3-0-3)